Is There a Dimmer Outlook Ahead for Palantir Technologies Inc. (PLTR)?

 PLTR’s Market Performance

-PLTR stocks went down by -7.15% for the week, with a monthly drop of -5.76% and a quarterly performance of -21.30%.
-The volatility ratio for the week stands at 6.20% while the volatility levels for the past 30 days are set at 7.41% for Palantir Technologies Inc..
-The simple moving average for the period of the last 20 days is -7.55% for PLTR stocks with a simple moving average of 0.62% for the last 200 days.
+PLTR stocks went up by 2.17% for the week, with a monthly drop of -2.20% and a quarterly performance of -8.09%.
+The volatility ratio for the week stands at 5.79% while the volatility levels for the past 30 days are set at 7.27% for Palantir Technologies Inc..
+The simple moving average for the period of the last 20 days is -4.14% for PLTR stocks with a simple moving average of 2.81% for the last 200 days.

 Analysts’ Opinion of PLTR